DestinyItemManager/DIM/docs/CONTRIBUTING.md

 * `yarn lint` will tell you if you're following the DIM code style (and automatically fix what it can).

 ## Docker Compose Setup
-Install Dependencies, start webpack, and start local web server, with Docker
+Install Dependencies, and start webpack, with Docker
 * Install Docker https://www.docker.com/get-started
 * Open terminal/cmd/powershell window and change to the cloned folder
 * `docker-compose up` to build the dist and start yarn watcher